openservicemesh/osm-docs/content/docs/guides/traffic_management/iptables_redirection.md

 Each of the chains above are programmed with rules to intercept and redirect application traffic via the Envoy proxy sidecar.

-### Global outbound IP range exclusions
+## Outbound IP range exclusions

 Outbound TCP based traffic from applications is by default intercepted using the `iptables` rules programmed by OSM, and redirected to the Envoy proxy sidecar.
 In some cases, it might be desirable to not subject certain IP ranges to be redirected and routed by the Envoy proxy sidecar based on service mesh policies.
 A common use case to exclude IP ranges is to not route non-application logic based traffic via the Envoy proxy, such as traffic destined to the Kubernetes API server, or traffic destined to a cloud provider's instance metadata service.
 In such scenarios, excluding certain IP ranges from being subject to service mesh traffic routing policies becomes necessary.

+Outbound IP ranges can be excluded at a global mesh scope or per pod scope.

+### 1. Global outbound IP range exclusions

-OSM provides a means to specify a global list of IP ranges to exclude from outbound traffic interception in the following ways:
+OSM provides the means to specify a global list of IP ranges to exclude from outbound traffic interception applicable to all pods in the mesh, as follows:

 1. During OSM install using the `--set` option:
     ```bash